briancribb/strpg-hero-source/pages/game/tavares-commercial-freighter.md

 	</div>
 	<dt>Galley</dt>
 	<dd>
 		<p>The Tavares, sadly, is not a luxury craft.
 The galley is just an open area with a table and a food dispenser.
-The dispenser stores and distributes boring, tasteless <em>space food</em> as described on the <a title="Setting" href="{{ '/setting/' | relative_url }}">Setting</a> page.
+The dispenser stores and distributes boring, tasteless <em>space food</em> as described on the <a title="Setting" href="/setting/">Setting</a> page.
 On the bright side, the cubes of space food can be dispensed hot or cold as desired.
 		</p>
 		<p>There's a communal head along the forward wall with a double-sink, which allows people to wash up without going into anyone's quarters.
 It also has a full cabinet for supplies.</p>
 	</dd>